MoatLab/FEMU/docs/interop/vhost-user.rst

   Bits (0-7) of the payload contain the vring index.
 Bit 8 is the invalid FD flag.
 This flag is set when there is no file descriptor in the ancillary data.
-This signals that polling should be used instead of waiting for a kick.
+This signals that polling should be used instead of waiting for the kick.
+Note that if the protocol feature ``VHOST_USER_PROTOCOL_F_INBAND_NOTIFICATIONS`` has been negotiated this message isn't necessary as the ring is also started on the ``VHOST_USER_VRING_KICK`` message, it may however still be used to set an event file descriptor (which will be preferred over the message) or to enable polling.

 ``VHOST_USER_SET_VRING_CALL``
   :id: 13